LucaVas/BankingApp/readme.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to modify and distribute the application as per the terms of the license.
+This project is not licensed.
+You are free to modify and distribute the application.

 ## Acknowledgments